 Quality Management Standard

-The most significant change to ISO 9001:2015 is the move to an annex SL structure.
+The most significant change to ISO 9001:2015 from ISO 9001:2008 is the move to an annex SL structure.
 This structure is based on ten sections.
-The current version, ISO 9001:2015, released September of 2015, focuses more on harmonization with other ISO standards than introduction of significant changes to the requirements.
+The current version, ISO 9001:2015, focuses more on harmonization with other ISO standards than introduction of significant changes to the requirements.
 The annex SL structure is the basis of the harmonization, as all ISO management system standards will move towards the same 10 sections and will share approximately 30% of the same requirements.
 Organizations using multiple management systems (e.g. Quality, Environmental, and Information Security) will benefit, as integration of these systems is far less complicated.

 These changes have also made the standard more applicable to service industries.
 Much of the language that was specific to manufacturing organizations has been removed and replaced with more generalized statements of requirements.
 For example, Control of Nonconforming Products is replaced by Control of Nonconforming Outputs.